SaloniGupta1201/D3-Challenge/README.md

 **Submitted By:** Saloni Gupta\
 _Date_: january, 30th, 2020

-### Data Journalism: An Interactive Dashboard on the Current Trends and Health Factors that Shaping People's Lives in the United States of America
+## Data Journalism: An Interactive Dashboard on the Current Trends and Health Factors that is shaping people's lives in the United States of America.

 ## Background
 The following dashboard shows the analysis of Median age, household income, and poverty rates (y-axis) and their corresponding relationship with smoking, lack of healthcare, and obesity rates (x-axis) for each state in the United States of America.